-Intraday trading is about buying and selling a security on the same day with an attempt to book profits.
-It is a kind of a market order where you don’t plan to take delivery or fulfill it.
 In other words, if you place an intraday order to buy shares, you don't want to buy them but are hoping for the share price to increase and sell them before the end of the trading day.
-These orders also allow you to sell shares first even if you don't own them and buy them during the day to square-off the transaction.
-In intraday trading, success relies heavily on choosing the right stocks since you only have a few hours before squaring off your position.
-Hence, picking the right stock is crucial.
-In this article, we will endeavor to share some essential tips to help you hone your stock selection strategy.
+These orders also allow you to sell shares first, even if you don't own them, and buy them during the day to square off the transaction.

-Please note, every investor has their own profile and investment objectives.
+Please note that every investor has their own profile and investment objectives.
 You can consider this blog as a starting point to develop your strategies further.
 Please consider your own risk appetite and conduct the necessary due diligence before selecting a stock.

-Before we talk about how to pick a stock, it is important to note that as a day trader, since you don't have the luxury of taking delivery and holding on to the stock, one wrong decision can lead to heavy losses.
-Typically, if you want to buy and sell any commodity within one day, it should have certain features like:
+Before we talk about how to select a stock for Intraday, it is important to note that as a day trader, since you don't have the luxury of holding on to the stock, one wrong decision can lead to heavy losses.
+Typically, if you want to buy and sell any commodity within one day, it should have certain features.

 Here is an example to help understand this:

 If these factors are in place, you can be in a good position to earn profits.
-The same approach applies to choose stocks for intraday trading.
-Here are the things to consider before selecting stocks for Intraday:-
+The same approach applies to Intraday Stocks selection for Trading.

 While choosing highly liquid stocks, ensure that you assess the liquidity at different price levels.
 While some stocks can have high liquidity at low prices, the volumes can drop drastically beyond a certain level.
 Understanding this can help you buy them at the right time.

 Day traders benefit only when the price moves up or down as per their expectations.
 Sometimes traders can book losses if the price moves against expectations.
-If the stock price is volatile, then they can place more intraday orders and benefit from favorable price movements.
-Having said this, buying stocks that are highly volatile can be counterproductive if the drop/rise is too steep.
-While there is no rule, most intraday traders prefer stocks that tend to move between 3-5% either side.
+If the stock price is volatile, then they can place more intraday orders and benefit from favourable price movements.